jpherbst/qot-stack/readme.md

 $> qotdaemon -v
 ```

-Repeat the synchronization step for other nodes as well for the synchornization to work.
+Repeat the synchronization step for other nodes as well, and then you will see multiple nodes -- bound to same timeline -- synchronize to each other.

 # Development #

 This code is maintained by University of California Los Angeles (UCLA) on behalf of the RoseLine project.
-If you wish to contribute to development, please fork the repository, submit your changes to a new branch, and submit the updated code by means of a pull request against origin/master.
+If you wish to contribute to development, please fork the repository, submit your changes to a new branch, and submit the updated code by means of a pull request against origin/thorn16_refactor.

 # Support #